giannifiore/lua-resty-qrencode/README.md

 lua-resty-qrencode
 ==========

-## lua-resty-qrencode is a wrapper of libqrencode with libpng for OpenResty(nginx_lua).

-lua-resty-qrencode is a wrapper of [libqrencode](http://fukuchi.org/works/qrencode/) with libpng for lua.
+lua-resty-qrencode is a wrapper of [libqrencode](http://fukuchi.org/works/qrencode/) with libpng for OpenResty(nginx_lua).

 ## Install